Structured Decision Making

 This reflects the implementation of a Common Assessment Framework as outlined in the Government action plan Keep Them Safe: A shared approach to child wellbeing.

 SDM is a process that ensures each key decision in child protection is informed by information known through research to be relevant to that decision.
 A number of decision making tools underpin SDM and assist staff in making key decisions.

 SDM tools are tailored and developed for the Child Protection Helpline by Community Services.
 Input from staff and a range of NSW mandatory reporters who attended SDM workshops in Sydney, was incorporated in the development of these tools:

 - response priority tool for Helpline

-The introductory presentation provides a broad overview of SDM.
+An introductory presentation is available that provides a broad overview of SDM.

 It outlines the rationale in the Wood report for the adoption of SDM, the goals and objectives of SDM, core SDM assessment levels and tools, and research on the effectiveness of SDM tools.

 The presentation was prepared by Dr Raelene Freitag and Rick Wiebush of the Children’s Research Centre (CRC), an American based non-profit social research organisation which implements SDM systems in a variety of human service fields, both in USA and in Australia.